 Figure 2-1.
 Pennsylvania Ecological Regions.
-South Mountain Ecoregion is located in the southcentral part of the state.

 The Michaux State Forest lies on South Mountain, which is the northern terminus of the Blue Ridge Physiographic Province and forms a unique eco-regional context within Pennsylvania that is more like the geology and forest types ranging far to its south than it is to other forested areas just north of it across the floor of the Cumberland Valley.